 In 2013 after suffering the loss of her previous Boxers from a disease that could have been prevented by better breeding practices, Cara researched getting a Boxer from a reputable breeder who bred away from known health issues.
 She knew in order to improve the breed she loved, she had to have a hand in helping, and this meant breeding as well as conformation.
 What she didn't realize is that despite the Boxer she worked so hard to find being genetically and physically everything she dreamed of, she also stumbled into other things she had no idea about but they became her new dreams, dog sports - particularly agility.

 Debbie (yes, that is her dog's name) and Cara quickly found themselves at agility classes, fully immersed back in the face of positive reinforcement training only this went beyond stopping leash pulling and jumping up inappropriately.
-Agility showed Cara that she could get her prized Boxer around an entire course with just the positioning of her body.
+Agility showed Cara that she could get her best friend around an entire course with just the positioning of her body.
 The level of communication and the bond she built with her dog was incredible, and she wanted to learn more and more.